 So, what do we read into these results?

-We can easily assess that for a poll, most respondents agree that Market Knowledge is a “cause” of successful launches however with new product launch failures in excess of 80%, we do wonder why more companies do not invest in gaining a deeper understandings of their market before investing into innovative ideas?
+Sure, most respondents agree that Market Knowledge is a “cause” of successful launches.
+So why then do we see new product launch failures in excess of 80%?
+Why don’t more companies invest in gaining a deeper understanding of their market before investing in innovative ideas?

-- Lack of capital to invest into “market knowledge”, so they invest mostly into their product (with 4 out of 5 failing anyway)
+- Lack of capital to invest in market intelligence, so they invest mostly into their product (with 4 out of 5 failing anyway)

 - Many believe they know the market only to find out that they misread their own beliefs when they eventually launch

 - Business model was not trialed and tested in the marketplace.
 Ensuring that you have a business model that appeals to the target market is an essential component of market entry strategy.
 This, like market knowledge, needs to be tested to give your new idea the greatest probability of success

 - Mid tier and larger organisations may believe that they already know the market.
 However, as disruption theory teaches us, a disruptive innovation often requires market entry to be directed at the low end or non-consumption market in the early adoption phase.
 The reality here is that their new idea will likely gain better adoption in different markets that what a mid tier or large organisation is used to operating in.
 So, they may not know the right market as well as they thought…

 You see?
 Even mid-tier and larger organisations are failing here.

 Today, there are methods of getting to know your market so much more efficiently and cost effectively than in using traditional methods that require a lot of labour resources and can take months to produce.
 At Advivo ICP and with our data science partners, we are able to utilise cost effective data science tools supported with deep qualitative research techniques that provides you with the market knowledge you need to plot your market entry successfully.
 Please reach out with any enquiry if you would like to know more about knowing your market.